mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_settings_identity_provider.html.markdown

 # Resource: mongodbatlas_federated_settings_identity_provider

 `mongodbatlas_federated_settings_identity_provider` provides an Atlas federated settings identity provider resource provides a subset of settings to be maintained post import of the existing resource.

+-> **NOTE:** OIDC Workforce IdP is currently in preview.
+To learn more about OIDC and existing limitations see the [OIDC Authentication Documentation](https://www.mongodb.com/docs/atlas/security-oidc/)
 ## Example Usage

 ~> **IMPORTANT** You **MUST** import this resource before you can manage it with this provider.